Cover photo by Peter Trimming

 The Fox Project grew out of my accidental fostering a wild fox cub in suburban London.
-Or, to put it more accurately, Little Fox reared himself, using my garden, food and company to grow up and learn about the world, before going to successfully re-wild himself.
+Or, to put it more accurately, Little Fox reared himself, using my garden, food and company to grow up and learn about the world before going on to successfully re-wild himself.

 The experience made me curious about what happens when people get together in a more deliberate, organised attempt to help wildlife: how successful is it?
 What does it tell us about animals – and humans?